immitsu/nbff-parser/readme.md

 [Type definition](./types/flat-parse.d.ts)

 Returns a flat list of bookmarks, with each bookmark including a folder stack to indicate its location.
+Empty folders will not be included in the final data.

 ```js
 import { flatParse } from 'nbff-parser'